Update: Brain growth in Homo erectus, and the age of the Mojokerto fossil

 Dmanisi Homo erectus: I’ll have what she’s having

-Speaking of diet in fossil humans … Herman Pontzer and buddies just published a brief analysis of fine-scale tooth wear in the Dmanisi Homo erectus specimens.
+Herman Pontzer and buddies just published a brief analysis of fine-scale tooth wear in the Dmanisi Homo erectus specimens.

 Teeth are also really useful for studying long-dead people and animals – teeth may preserve pretty well for millions of years, they can be used to estimate an individual’s age-at-death, and their shape and composition can be used to learn about diet.
 In a vile act of revenge, the food that sustains us also scrawls its Nom Hancock into the surfaces of our teeth.
 So, scientists can study the microscopic marks (= “microwear”) on tooth surfaces to see what kinds of foods were eaten shortly before death.
 Peter Ungar, an author of the current paper, has done a lot of work here, and his website is worth checking out if you’re interested in learning more.
 Microwear can’t really tell you exactly what an animal was eating, but can tell you whether the animal mostly ate grasses, leaves, hard objects like nuts, and so forth.

 Microwear in Homo erectus is pretty variable, but still rather distinct from other fossil groups like robust Australopithecus, and a little less distinct from their putative ancestor H. habilis.
-This suggests that something special about Homo erectus was the species’ great dietary breadth – Homo erectus‘ key to colonial and evolutionary success might not have been the adoption of a key dietary resource, but rather the ability to utilize a wide range of food resources.
+This suggests that something special about Homo erectus was the species’ great dietary breadth – Homo erectus‘ key to geographic and evolutionary success might not have been the adoption of a specific dietary resource, but rather the ability to utilize a wide range of food resources.
 Atkins diet be damned.
-What’s neat is that the Dmanisi hominids, though kind of primitive (Australopithecus-like) in terms of brain size and some aspects of skull shape, nevertheless demonstrated key behaviors of H. erectus, namely colonization (Dmanisi is the oldest reliably-dated hominid site outside Africa), and dietary flexibility.
+What’s neat is that the Dmanisi hominids, though kind of primitive (Australopithecus-like) in terms of brain size and some aspects of skull shape, nevertheless demonstrated key behaviors of H. erectus, namely geographic expansion (Dmanisi is the oldest reliably-dated hominid site outside Africa), and dietary flexibility.
 This really suggests the success of our ancestors was due to some behavioral innovation, aside from advances in stone tool technology.

 So what’s curious is why the older Dmanisi hominids should show such an extreme amount of tooth wear compared to other H. erectus, but microwear on the young suggests their diet was the same (that is, just as diverse in texture) as others in the species.
 Was Dmanisi-level tooth wear (and tooth loss) comparable to other H. erectus, and we just happen not to have found them at other sites?
 (KNM-ER 730 from Kenya is the next-most worn early Homo that next comes to mind) Is there another aspect of diet we don’t know about, that caused the Dmanisi teeth to wear especially quickly?
 Or were these early Homo from Dmanisi actually living longer than other H. erectus?
 I suspect the second is more likely, but that’s a hypothesis that remains to be tested.